All Episodes

 It's important to take that narrative and destroy it.

-Making decisions according to not being criticized by them or doing things so you think it makes you look morally superior when you're buying into their lies.
+And it's good to just not give a damn what the left says and stop making decisions according to not being criticized by them or doing things so you think it makes you look morally superior when you're buying into their lies.

 That's important.

-But this, to the economy and the world, is massive.
+But this to the economy and the world is massive.

-If they had the net zero plans actually followed through on by 2030, and now they've adjusted out of 2035 because people aren't going along with us, they don't ever give up, they just keep moving the goalpost.
+But if they had the net zero plans actually followed through on by 2030, and now they've adjusted it out of 2035 because people aren't going along with it, so they don't ever give up.

 You're talking about billions of people starving to death.